Blaisorblade/pdbp.github.io/index.md

   }
 ```

-Note that, to obtain most flexibility, we keep atomic program components (pure functions, remember) as small as possile.
+Note that, to obtain most flexibility, we keep atomic program components as small as possile.

 ### **`factorial` revisited**